ZakirG/stickynotebooks/README.md

 - tabs (a list of embedded documents)
   - title (calculated and maintained using the text body)
   - formattedTextBody (markdown-style syntax. default font: Avenir)
+  - plainTextBody (duplicating some data in order to support full-text search. needs a text index)
   - currentTabVisibleInNotebookView (index of the tab to show in notebook view)
   - mediaToServe (a list of ObjectId references to UploadedImage. the formattedTextBody determines the placement and size)
 - user (the ObjectId of the owner)